 Make Sure Your Generator Is Ready Before the Storm

 A standby generator is only reliable if it works when the power goes out.
 Many businesses assume their generator is ready simply because it ran properly the last time they tested it.
-However, long periods of inactivity can cause fuel degradation, battery failure, or mechanical wear that may not be obvious until the generator is needed.
+However, long periods of inactivity can cause diesel fuel degradation, battery failure, or mechanical wear that may not be obvious until the generator is needed.

 Relying on a generator without proper preparation can lead to: